HariharRengan/ZenNova/README.md

 ## Meditation Assistant

-Zennova’s Meditation Assistant focuses on sound-based healing and guided meditation techniques, helping you achieve a state of relaxation and mindfulness.
+ZenNova’s Meditation Assistant focuses on sound-based healing and guided meditation techniques, helping you achieve a state of relaxation and mindfulness.

 ## Food Monitor